 Plants generally bloom for 6 – 8 weeks.
 The colour of the blooms ranges greatly depending on the variety, and includes red, purple, pink, yellow and white.
 They can also be a mix of 2 of more colours.
 D. nobile has white, rose pink or purple flowers with a contrasting lip, and can produce up to 50 blooms per stem.
-This variety is often used in traditional Chinese medicine.

 Feeding, Care & Growing Tips

 Dendrobium orchids grow best in small pots, and therefore work well as patio, greenhouse or indoor plants.
 They like their roots to be crowded, so you should select a pot that is no more than 3cm bigger than the plant’s root ball.
 Do not plant it directly in the ground, and do not use a generic potting compost.

 As Dendrobium orchids are epiphytic, you will need to source a special epiphytic orchid compost to plant them in.
 Alternatively, you can also pot in a different material, such as moss, tree bark or coconut husks.
 These orchids must have good drainage – it can be helpful to plant them in hanging baskets to ensure this.